amroibrahim/DIYDoom/tutorial/README.md

 ![DIYDOOM](../img/diydoom.gif)

 That is nice!
-But I'm not thrilled, I'm kind of guy who like to see everything with my own eyes (still I don't believe everything I see!), this flickering map is cool but I really want to see the rendering orders of the segs in slow motion.
+But I'm not thrilled, I'm the kind of guy who likes to see everything with my own eyes (still, I don't believe everything I see!), this flickering map is cool, but I really want to see the rendering orders of the segs in slow motion.

 add this to the end of ``` void Map::RenderSubsector(int iSubsectorID)```